tarantool/ansible-cartridge/README.md

 ### Application

-You can specify path to the rpm package to be installed using `cartridge_package_path`.
+You can specify a path to the rpm package to be installed using `cartridge_package_path`.
 Note, that `cartridge_package_path` must be the same for instances on one machine.

 This role does not allow package downgrades because this may drive the cluster inoperative.
-If you are sure that you need to downgrade package and you are aware of the risks, you can perform this action manually (for example, using Ansible [yum](https://docs.ansible.com/ansible/latest/modules/yum_module.html) module).
+If you are sure that you need to downgrade package, and you are aware of the risks, you can perform this action manually (for example, using Ansible [yum](https://docs.ansible.com/ansible/latest/modules/yum_module.html) module).